Florida exam calculator

 Using sale price for every calculation

 Deed stamps use sale price.
-Mortgage stamps and intangible tax use the loan amount.
+Mortgage stamps use the loan amount.
+Intangible tax uses the taxable secured obligation.
 Commission uses sale price.

 Rounding error